 Part 7.
-Applicant's Statement, Contact Information, USCIS ASC Acknowledgement, Certification, and Signature
+Applicant's Statement, Contact Information, Declaration, Certification, and Signature

 Item Numbers 1.a. - 6.b.
-Select the box that indicates if you filled out this application yourself or if someone interpreted this application for you.
-If applicable, select the box to indicate if someone else prepared this application for you.
-You also must affirm that you have read and understand the Acknowledgement of Required Appointment at USCIS ASC.
-Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number, and email address.
-Every application MUST contain the original signature of the applicant (or parent or legal guardian, if applicable).
-A typewritten name in place of a signature is not acceptable.
+Select the appropriate box to indicate whether you read this application yourself or whether you had an interpreter assist you.
+If someone assisted you in completing the application, select the box indicating that you used a preparer.
+Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number (if any), and email address (if any).
+Every application MUST contain the signature of the applicant (or parent or legal guardian, if applicable).
+A stamped or typewritten name in place of a signature is not acceptable.

 If you are filing this application to waive inadmissibility for a communicable disease of public health significance (under INA section 212(g)), and you are not competent to sign the application, a duly appointed guardian or a qualified relative listed in Item Number 1. of the Specific Instructions section titled You Are Seeking a Waiver Under INA Section 212(g) of Health-Related Grounds of Inadmissibility Under INA Section 212(a)(1) may file and sign the application on your behalf.
 This qualifying relative may sign the application for you even if you have a legal guardian, but that relative is not your legal guardian.
-If a qualifying relative signs for you, the relative will need to provide proof of the relationship (unless already submitted, such as with your visa petition).
+If a qualifying relative signs for you, the relative will need to provide proof of the relationship (unless already submitted, such as with your visa petition.)